 2. Slow your breath – When you start feeling stressed, start to slow your breaths.
 It’s even helpful to count to 5 on your inhale, hold for a moment and count to 5 on your exhale.
 This deep, slow breath calms your body and mind.

 5. Get some sun – Sunshine can make a world of a difference in your mood.
 The sun actually increases levels of serotonin, a hormone that is a natural antidepressant in the brain.
-Even if it’s winter and you live in the tundra, get outside for a few minutes a day and soak up the sun.
+Whether it’s summer or winter, a quick little walk outside will be helpful.

 6. Journal your thoughts – Writing down your feelings is one way to clear your mind and allow you to focus.
 This may be especially important at night when you are trying to sleep, but your mind won’t shut off.
 Instead of tossing and turning and fighting with your to-do list, write it down and relax.
 Once it’s written down, you don’t have to worry about forgetting it.